Teeth - open wide - looking after your teeth

 deciduous teeth; permanent teeth; tooth decay; toothbrush; floss; tooth; teeth; baby teeth; lost tooth; milk teeth; decay; enamel; crown; root; incisor; canine; molar; gum; mouth; plaque; fluoride; food;

 Looking after your teeth, gums and mouth

-Your teeth need to be cleaned really well every day.
-This is because germs or bacteria (say bak-tee-ria) in your mouth grow on your teeth and around the gums every day.
-It is called dental plaque (say pl-ark) and it makes acids or poisons that attack the teeth and gums and cause disease.
+Your teeth need to be cleaned really well 2 times every day.
+This is because germs (bacteria (say bak-tee-ria)) in your mouth grow on your teeth and around the gums every day.
+It is called dental plaque (say pl-ark).
+Acids or poisons are made in the plaque and these attack the teeth and gums and cause disease.
 If you keep your teeth clean and healthy every day you will avoid problems like tooth decay, toothache, bleeding gums, yellow teeth and bad breath.

 Grab your toothbrush right away!

 Tips for a healthy mouth, teeth and gums:

 - Brush your teeth well twice a day - after breakfast and last thing before going to bed.
 Don't have anything to eat or drink after you have cleaned your teeth before going to bed.
 Drinking water is ok.